 For rappers, this is a nice one to have.
 You have the hard carrying case to take with you from studio to studio or take and use on stage.
 It is a large diaphragm black metal capsule, just beautiful.

-This also comes withe spider shock mount for the microphone, this is great for reducing and odd bass or mic stand noise.
-You know, being so sensitive it will pick up every sounds.
+This also comes with spider shock mount for the microphone; this is great for reducing and odd bass or mic stand noise.
+You know, being so sensitive it will pick up every sound.